use-inkubator/Ecosystem-Grants/applications/verifiable_offchain_computing.md

 ## Project Overview :page_facing_up:
 ### Overview

-We aim to bring Verifiable Offchain Computing in ink! smart contracts through Phala Cloud.

-Phala Cloud offers a secure and confidential computing platform powered by TEE (Trusted Execution Environment).

-To facilitate this, we propose developing a SDK designed to simplify the connection between smart contracts and dApps deployed on Phala Cloud.
-Its primary goal is to enable transactional and atomic operations, ensuring seamless integration and interaction.

-After developing the SDK, we will implement several use cases:
+On-chain computation capabilities are inherently limited by blockchain design, which affects all smart contract platforms including ink!.
+Our project aims to complement ink! smart contracts by providing verifiable off-chain computing capabilities through Phala Cloud's Trusted Execution Environment (TEE), enabling developers to build more complex applications while maintaining blockchain security guarantees.

+This solution bridges the gap between blockchain's security and off-chain computational power through:

+1. A Professional SDK Suite
+   - Enterprise-ready toolkit for seamless smart contract integration
+   - Built-in ACID compliance for reliable state management
+   - Production-grade security with TEE protection

+2. Production-Ready Oracle Suite
-- Feed Price Oracle: an oracle to fetch price data from CoinGecko and feed the prices in the ink! smart contracts.
+   - Price Feed Oracle: Real-time market data integration from CoinGecko
-- VRF Oracle: an oracle to provide random numbers using a Verifiable Random Function.
+   - VRF Oracle: Cryptographically secure random number generation
-- Graph API Oracle: an oracle to facilitate interaction with any indexer (SubQuery, Subsquid, The Graph, ...).
+   - Graph API Oracle: Universal indexer connectivity (SubQuery, Subsquid, The Graph, ...)

-For each oracle, we will provide the smart contract and worker/dApp to be deployed on Phala Cloud, as well as a user interface (UI) to interact with the dApp seamlessly.

-We also propose integrating Eliza OS and LLMs in the sdk to connect the ink! smart contracts to AI/LLMs.

-Additionally, we plan to offer a simple game, such as Tic-Tac-Toe, where users can challenge an AI Agent, powered by OpenAI or another LLM, even if LLMs are not particularly skilled at this type of game.
+3. Next-Generation AI Integration
+   - Full Eliza OS integration for advanced AI capabilities
+   - Direct LLM connectivity through Phala Cloud
+   - Interactive proof-of-concept with Tic-Tac-Toe game

+Each component is designed with enterprise-grade reliability and seamless integration capabilities, deployed on Phala Cloud's secure computing platform.

 ### Ink!
 Ecosystem Impact

 Verifiable Offchain Computing is crucial for ink! smart contracts because it enables complex computations to be executed off-chain while ensuring their integrity and verifiability on-chain.
-Here’s why it matters:
+Here's why it matters:

 1. Interoperability with External Systems
    - Smart contracts often need to access external APIs, databases, and oracles.
    - Verifiable Offchain Computing ensures that off-chain data used in smart contracts is correct and tamper-proof.

 2. Verifiable Computation
    - To ensure the integrity of off-chain computations, Remote Attestations are generated and Phala L2 Explorer tools simplify trustless verification.

 3. Use Cases
    - Rollups: Off-chain execution with verification.
    - Oracles: Retrieve and verify off-chain data for smart contracts.
    - AI: Use AI/LLM in your ink! smart contracts

-In summary, Verifiable Offchain Computing provide many benefits and use cases for dApps developed with ink! smart contracts.
+In summary, Verifiable Offchain Computing provides many benefits and use cases for dApps developed with ink! smart contracts.

 ### Project Details